talniv/LinKs/User Generated Cyberlaw.md

 # User Generated Cyberlaw
 # Commons Regulation

+### notes to Niva:
+The Fair use Australian Law Reform Commissio: On the issue of fair use, the Report recommended that Australia adopt a flexible fair use provision, instead of its current regime of enumerated exceptions.

 I'm talking about the
 As you say, Fair Use Best Practices reflect a normative stance; a shared understanding regarding the appropriate scope of fair use within a particular community regarding a particular area of practice.

-## Taking Users' Legal Agency to the Next Level
+## Taking Users' Legal Agency to the Next Level.
+The legal lever is through HUB OSP legal obligation.
 ## Or how to incorporate Users preferences in stringent IP doctrine

 ## Presumptions